✅ Last Update: Jun 25, 2025 @ 5:54 am

 In New Zealand, numerous official freedom camping spots are free of charge, including those on DOC (Department of Conservation) land.
 While some conservation camping areas are entirely free, others may require a small fee to be paid to support the maintenance of facilities.

 Usually, basic insurance and sometimes additional amenities like kitchen equipment and bedding are included.
-It is best to check the rental agreement for details.
+It is best to check the rental agreement and company cancellation policies for details.

 Yes, several strategies can help you save on campervan rentals, such as booking early, comparing prices between rental companies, opting for a smaller or older model, and traveling during the off-peak season.